On this page:

 (IF is followed by a variable or a mathematical expression.
 Zero is false, anything not exactly zero is true, zero threshold is not applied.)

 ALSO: ... -- execute when preceding IF ...
-THEN condition was met (does not have to follow immediately).
+THEN condition was met (there may be other lines in between).

 ELSE: ... -- execute when preceding IF ...
-THEN condition was not met (does not have to follow immediately).
+THEN condition was not met (there may be other lines in between).

-(ELSE: inverts the true/false condition.
-Any following ALSO: line refers to the inverted result.)
+ELSE: inverts the true/false condition.
+Any consecutive ALSO: line refers to the inverted result.

-Any number of ALSO: and ELSE: lines can follow a IF ...
-THEN statement.
+Any number of ALSO: and ELSE: lines can depend on an IF ...
+THEN condition.

 ...
 SKIP -- used with a condition, skips the rest of the script when the condition is met, but does not end a loop.

 ...
-ENDLOOP -- used with a condition, if the condition is met then the loop is ended after the last line in the script.
+ENDLOOP comment -- used with a condition, if the condition is met the loop is ended after the last line in the script.

 Loops are aborted when an error occurs.